 Let's Talk Kids (LTK) prides itself in being the largest Speech and Drama studio in Queensland.
 In 2021, LTK will run programs in 13 Brisbane based schools.
 LTK classes are run by qualified Speech and Drama teachers who love primary aged children and love and understand the theatre.
-This year LTK will have over 400 students enrolled.
+This year LTK has over 500 students enrolled.
 The main focus of every class is to develop skills in the performing arts and therefore develop individual communication and presentational skills.

 In 2019, Miranda received her ATCL (Associate Diploma - Speech and Drama Teaching) with Distinction, from Trinity College London.
 She received the highest mark in Queensland for this diploma.
 In recognition of her achievement, Miranda is the recipient of the Maggie Lovejoy Memorial Award.
 In addition, she was also awarded the Quota Maibry Wragge Bursary.
 Miranda currently holds a CSTD Level 8 Performing Arts Certificate in Musical Theatre.
 After almost a decade of teaching and assisting in dance and drama, Miranda continues to adore working with children and endeavours to instill confidence in her students through the development of their performance and communication skills.
 She loves to incorporate movement and choreography into class and stage work to visually enhance each performance.
 Miranda's passion, experience, and dedication are an asset to LTK.
 During her time at Let's Talk Kids, Miranda has enjoyed preparing LTK students for eisteddfods, group exams, and LTK productions "Patchwork" (2017), "Believe" (2019), and "Showcase" (2020).
 In 2020, Miranda choreographed our specatular opening number and looks forward to continuing her work with this group in our 2021 show season.